Drilling: Process

 Surface finish produced by drilling may range from 32 to 500 microinches.
 Finish cuts will generate surfaces near 32 microinches, and roughing will be near 500 microinches.

 Cutting fluid is commonly used to cool the drill bit, increase tool life, increase speeds and feeds, increase the surface finish, and aid in ejecting chips.
 Application of these fluids is usually done by flooding the workpiece with coolant and lubricant or by applying a spray mist.

 In deciding which drill(s) to use it is important to consider the task at hand and evaluate which drill would best accomplish the task.
 There are a variety of drill styles that each serve a different purpose.
 The subland drill is capable of drilling more than one diameter.
 The spade drill is used to drill larger hole sizes.
 The indexable drill is useful in managing chips.

 Spot drilling

 The purpose of spot drilling is to drill a hole that will act as a guide for drilling the final hole.
 The hole is only drilled part way into the workpiece because it is only used to guide the beginning of the next drilling process.

 Centre drilling

-Centre drill is a two-fluted tool consisting of a twist drill with a 60° countersink; used to drill countersink center holes in a workpiece to be mounted between centers for turning or grinding.
+Centre drill is a two-fluted tool consisting of a twist drill with a 60° countersink; used to drill countersunk center holes in a workpiece to be mounted between centers for turning or grinding.